Before Orlando, Omar Mateen Worked for Human Rights Abusers

 In Israel, meanwhile, G4S profits from providing equipment and services in Israeli prisons and interrogation centers where Palestinians are routinely tortured.
 It’s also involved in running Israeli military checkpoints in the occupied Palestinian territories.

 Incidentally, G4S is the company that trained Mateen to work as an armed security guard, which licensed him to carry and use weapons.
-And although his co-workers told supervisors that Mateen “frequently made homophobic and racial comments,” the company did nothing.
+And although his co-workers told supervisors that Mateen “frequently made homophobic and racial comments">frequently made homophobic and racial comments,” the company did nothing.
 It kept him on board — and kept him armed.

 Should this company continue to profit from multi-million-dollar contracts with the U.S. government?